mitranim/wordplay/readme.md

 aeither © M

-byer (stupid "hello" idiot that instantly ignores you when you respond) © LR
+byer (stupid "hello" idiot that instantly ignores you when you respond) © VA

 congloomerate © M